mdmueller3/SoundLED/README.md

 # SoundLED

 Sound-Responsive LEDs controlled by an Arduino.
-Takes the difficulty out of programming the Arduino so you can simply enjoy the light show!
+Takes the difficulty out of programming the Arduino so you can enjoy the light show!

 **This repository is incomplete and nonfunctional as of now.
 Check again in a few days**